JustinAzoff/packer-brobuntu-12.04/README.md

 # Packer Template for Bro

-This repository contains a Packer template for building an Ubuntu 12.04 with Bro installed inside of it.
+This repository contains a Packer template for building an Ubuntu 12.04 VM with Bro installed.

 ## Usage